FIWARE/tutorials.Linked-Data/README.md

 -   `"GeoProperty"`: `"http://uri.etsi.org/ngsi-ld/GeoProperty"` for locations.
 Locations should be specified as Longitude-Latitude pairs in [GeoJSON format](https://tools.ietf.org/html/rfc7946).
 The preferred name for the primary location attribute is `location`
+-   `"VocabularyProperty"` holds enumerated values and is a mapping of a URI to a value within the user'`@context`
+-   `"LanguageProperty"` holds a set of internationalized strings.
 -   `"Property"`: `"http://uri.etsi.org/ngsi-ld/Property"` - for everything else.
 -   For time-based values, `"Property"` shall be used as well, but the property value should be Date, Time or DateTime strings encoded in the [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601) - e.g. `YYYY-MM-DDThh:mm:ssZ`

 > [!NOTE]
 > Note that for simplicity, this data entity has no relationships defined.
 Relationships must be given the
-> `type=Relationship`.
+> `type=Relationship` or one of its defined subtypes.
 Relationships will be discussed in a subsequent tutorial.

 ### Defining Properties-of-Properties within the NGSI-LD entity definition